 The river and harbor act of June 13, 1902 provided funds for extending the east breakwater three miles east to Gordon Park.
 By 1910, 10,200 feet of the breakwater had been completed and another 3,800 feet had been built up to the waterline.
 Also that year, money was appropriated for removing the shore arm of the east breakwater.
 The work of removing the shore arm was finished in 1914, and the east breakwater extension was completed the following year.

 The Lake Carriers’ Association noted the establishment of Cleveland East Entrance Light in its 1915 report.

 On June 30, 1915, a group flashing white light was established at the end of the extension of the east breakwater at Cleveland Harbor, known as Cleveland East Breakwater East End Light.
 The light is shown from a skeleton steel tower and is about 40 feet above the water.
 Plans are under way to improve this light by installing electricity as the illuminant, giving a much more powerful light, also to establish an electric siren fog signal.
 The light and fog signal will be controlled from shore by means of an electric cable connecting the light with the power station directly opposite.On May 1, 1916 the light was changed to an occulting white electric light, repeatedly showing eight seconds of light followed by a two-second eclipse.
 An electric siren was established at the light on May 15, 1916.

-After several decades, the East Entrance Lighthouse was replaced by a modern D9 steel tower, like other pierhead lights on the Great Lakes.
+After several decades, a modern D9 steel tower, like those used for other pierhead lights on the Great Lakes, replaced the East Entrance Lighthouse.
 The current cylindrical forty-seven-foot tower is white with a distinctive red band in the middle.
 It displays a red light that flashes three seconds on, three seconds off.
 Because the breakwater is not attached to the shore, the light is accessible only by boat.